 display:none.
 It may also be possible that a skip link is flagging as broken because of a typo in the link, so be sure to check for any spelling errors in the link URL.

-For any pages or posts that have a Broken Skip or Anchor Link error in the WordPress editor, you can open the details tab in the Accessibility Checker meta box, then expand the Broken Skip or Anchor Link error to see a list of code that caused the warning to be flagged.
+For any pages or posts that have a Broken Skip or Anchor Link error in the WordPress editor, you can open the details tab in the Accessibility Checker meta box, then expand the Broken Skip or Anchor Link error to see a list of code that caused the error to be flagged.

 In code, skip links and anchor links typically look like a hyperlink that, instead of having a full URL, links to something that starts with a hashtag (#).
 The example in the screenshot above shows an example of a an anchor link that looks like this: